 Suomen Hopeanuoli-fanit ry Interview

-Regnant, admin of the Silver Fang Network, was interviewed by the Finnish Ginga fanclub (Suomen Hopeanuoli-fanit ry) about the Network and also what it's like to be a fan in America.
+Regnant, admin of the Silver Fang Network, was interviewed by the Finnish Ginga fanclub (Suomen Hopeanuoli-fanit ry) about the Network and what it's like to be a fan in America.

 Note that the opinions and experiences stated about being a fan in America don't apply to everyone, but has been Regnant's own experience interacting with the community.
 We hope you enjoy reading!